foundry-rs/book/src/forge/writing-tests.md

 Tests are deployed to `0xb4c79daB8f259C7Aee6E5b2Aa729821864227e84`.
 If you deploy a contract within your test, then `0xb4c...7e84` will be its deployer.
 If the contract deployed within a test gives special permissions to its deployer, such as `Ownable.sol`'s `onlyOwner` modifier, then the test contract `0xb4c...7e84` will have those permissions.

-It is possible to use other testing libraries or roll your own.
-For example, if you find yourself lacking a special type of assertion, you could extend `ds-test`.

 ### Shared setups

 It is possible to use shared setups by creating helper abstract contracts and inheriting them in your test contracts: